wangsc801/note/Python/web/Flask/Flask_Start.md

     return f'Subpath {escape(subpath)}'
 ```

-### Converter types:
+### Converter types

 #### string

 (default) accepts any text without a slash

 #### int

 accepts positive integers

 #### float

 accepts positive floating point values

 #### path

 like string but also accepts slashes

 #### uuid

 accepts UUID strings

 ## URL Building

 To build a URL to a specific function, use the url_for() function.
-It **accepts** the name of the **function** as its first argument and any number of keyword arguments, each corresponding to a variable part of the URL rule.
+It __accepts__ the name of the __function__ as its first argument and any number of keyword arguments, each corresponding to a variable part of the URL rule.
 Unknown variable parts are appended to the URL as query parameters.

 ## HTTP Methods